Share your love

-Install Spotify on Linux Command Line
+Install Spotify on Linux Command Line: Best 1 Music App

-This tutorial intends to show you how to Install Spotify on the Linux Command Line.
+This tutorial intends to show you how to Install Spotify on Linux Command Line.
 As you must know, Spotify is a great and popular music streaming platform.
 It can be also installed on Linux distros by using the Snap.
 In Debian-based distros, Spotify can be installed with a Deb package too.
 Also, you can use Spotify for free with ads or you can purchase an account to access all the features.

-To complete this guide, you must have access to your server as a non-root user with sudo privileges and follow the steps below.
+To Install Spotify on Linux Command Line, you must have access to your server as a non-root user with sudo privileges and follow the steps below.
 You can visit the Orcacore website and check for the Linux initial server setup guides.

 Step 1 – Install Snapd Package on Linux